wp-plugins/amazon-link/readme.txt

 The plugin adds a helper tool to the Post and Page administrative pages of your Wordpress site that can be used to generate shortcodes easily and quickly.

 If you already know the ASIN then simply enter it into the ASIN input and click on 'Send To Editor'.
-If not then there is a facility to search Amazon, by Index, Product Title and or Product Author/Artist.
+If not then there is a facility to search Amazon, by ASIN, Index, Product Title and or Product Author/Artist.
 Use this to find the product you wish to link to on your site, then select the appropriate template and other settings and press the 'Insert' button.
 This will insert the shortcode into your post, with all the settings required for the selected template pre-filled.

 If you are using 'live' data then it will only include keywords that must be provided by the author 'text', 'text1', etc. If you are using static data then it will also prefill the keywords with the product information retrieved from the Amazon site.

 There is also a facility to add cover images from the Amazon items into the local media library as attachments to the post (Press the 'Upload' button).
 The plugin will always use these local images in preference to ones fetched from the Amazon site.
 These images or the remote ones hosted on Amazon can be used to insert image or thumbnail links into your posts.

+= How do I add the 'Amazon Product Previews' to my posts/templates? =

+The Amazon Product Preview popups are powered by javascript hosted on the Amazon servers, and works in all locales except for Italy and Spain.

+However to add the popup to individual posts and pages simply ensure that the 'preview script' template is installed and add the shortcode `[amazon template=preview script]` to the *bottom* of your post.

+If you wish to add the script to your WordPress theme then you can add the following to the footer.php of the template:

+`<?php if (function_exists(amazon_make_links)) echo amazon_make_links("template=preview script"); ?>`

 = Can I create my own templates for product links? =